zerolawtech/SFT-Protocol/docs/issuing-entity.rst

 .. method:: IssuingEntity.constructor(address[] _owners, uint32 _threshold,address[] _owners, uint32 _threshold)

-Deploying an IssuingEntity contract requires 2 arguments in the constructor:

--  ``address[] _owners``: One or more addresses to associate with the contract owner.
+    * ``address[] _owners``: One or more addresses to associate with the contract owner.
 The address deploying the contract is not implicitly included within the owner list.
--  ``uint32 _threshold``: The number of calls required for the owner to perform a multi-sig action.
+    * ``uint32 _threshold``: The number of calls required for the owner to perform a multi-sig action.

     The ID of the owner is generated as a keccak of the contract address and available from the public getter ``ownerID``.

 Functionality
 =============